vasudha-devarakonda/rotor-annotated/README.md

 in `torchvision`: ResNet, VGG, Inception, and Densenet, available respectively as `rotor.resnet`, `rotor.vgg`, `rotor.inception`, and `rotor.densenet`.
-Each of these modules has the same interface as the corresponfing `torchvision` version.
+Each of these modules has the same interface as the corresponding `torchvision` version.

 ### Complete example

-Here is a complete working example:
+Here is a complete working example, which runs ResNet18 with a batch size of 32 with a memory usage of 700MB, whereas making the same run without checkpointing would use 843MB:

 ```
 import rotor